How Wetsuits Work -

 #3.
 Be honest and accurate with your measurements.

 Unlike other brands, we place a lot of emphasis on the chest measurement when sizing our suits.
-You should take the time and have a friend measure around the biggest part of your chest for you.
+You should take the time and have a friend measure around your chest for you.
 This measurement should be taken with a relaxed breath at nipple level, with arms at your sides.
 If you just go off of your coat size or bra size, you may get the wrong size.
 You should also resist the urge to buy a smaller size suit because you plan to lose weight before you need it.

 #4.
 Stick to our size recommendations.